gmanchon/gcp-ai-template/README.md

 or [use this link](https://console.cloud.google.com/apis/credentials/serviceaccountkey)

-store the key on your disk (⚠️ do NOT add the json key to source control)
+store the key on your disk ( ⚠️ do NOT add the json key to source control ⚠️ )

 edit `~/.zshrc` to add an env variable: